-Before providing support to a customer, a company support rep or third-party support partner would need to consult the status of the customer’s support relationship.
-Because the quoting and invoicing processes were managed outside of Salesforce, the customer’s technical support entitlements would have to be modified in Salesforce’s Service Cloud manually.
-At some predetermined interval, customer support entitlements would be reviewed, with support periods extended or terminated where applicable.
+Before providing support to a customer, a company support rep or third-party support would need to consult the status of the customer’s support relationship.
+Since the quoting and invoicing processes were managed outside of Salesforce, the customer’s technical support entitlements would have to be modified in Salesforce’s Service Cloud manually.
+At some predetermined interval, customer support entitlements would be reviewed, with support periods extended or terminated whenever applicable.

 In addition to adding complexity and additional time to the technical support process, this approach could end up negatively impacting the customer experience by unnecessarily refusing support to an eligible customer.
-On the other hand, the company’s support usage factors and costs, and, ultimately its profitability, could be negatively impacted by providing support to a customer that was no longer entitled to it.
+On the other hand, the company’s support usage factors, costs, and ultimately its profitability, could be negatively impacted by providing support to a customer who was no longer entitled to it.

-Using Salesforce CPQ, Nubik’s customer is now able to automate the subscription management process, including the ability to auto-renew subscriptions.
-Accounting for subscriptions has been simplified as well with data flowing automatically from Sales Cloud to the company’s accounting systems.
-Salesforce CPQ also enables it to consolidate multiple customer support contracts into one, with the ability to harmonise renewal dates and prorate support fees.
+Using Salesforce CPQ, they were able to automate the subscription management process, including the ability to auto-renew subscriptions.
+Accounting for subscriptions was simplified as well with data flowing automatically from Sales Cloud to the company’s accounting systems.
+Salesforce CPQ also enables it to consolidate multiple customer support contracts into one, with the ability to harmonize renewal dates and prorate support fees.

-Customer support has also been simplified as well.
 Leveraging the same underlying database, the company’s Support Cloud instance is always up-to-date with the latest customer entitlements.
-The company has thus been able to reduce the amount of upstream time required to manage customer subscriptions, renewals, and amendments, and the downstream time required to validate customer subscriptions, enabling support personnel to spend more time focused on customers.
+The company has thus far been able to reduce the amount of upstream time required to manage customer subscriptions, renewals, and amendments, and the downstream time required to validate customer subscriptions, enabling support personnel to spend more time focused on customers.

 4) Efficient International Quoting

 Supporting that network requires the company to provide region or country-specific pricing in local currency.
 However, in pricing its products in local currency, the company exposes itself to exchange rate risk, such as short-term currency swings.
-As a result, the company’s finance department has implemented a quarterly exchange rate policy to standardise the exchange rate for a set period.
-(The company uses currency hedging to mitigate the risk of major movements in exchange rates.)
+As a result, the company’s finance department has implemented a quarterly exchange rate policy to standardize the exchange rate for a set period.
+The company uses currency hedging to mitigate the risk of major movements in exchange rates.